michaelangelopineda/ms2-lumiere/TESTING.md

 ## E. Testing for Supported Devices

 - The websites each page was viewed and tested in Chrome Dev tool using different breakpoints emmanating the width and size of different desktop, laptop, and mobile devices.
+It was also on desktop view for Microsoft Edge an Mozilla Firefox.

 - The site was tested for Galaxy Notes II, Galaxy S III, Moto G4, Galaxy S5, Pixel 2, Pixel 2XL, iPhone6/7/8, iPhone6/7/8 Plus, iPad, iPad Pro, and Surface Duo.

-- Please see attached file for the [table result]().
+- Please see attached file for the [table result](docs/lumiere-testing-sheet.xlsx).

 - A large amount of testing was done to ensure that all pages were linking correctly.